By: Kendall Jones on September 3rd, 2021

 8. There's a Guinness World Record for longest elevator fall survived

-The Empire State Building held the record for World’s Tallest Skyscraper for 41 years, which is a record of its own for the longest period any skyscraper has held the record.
+The Empire State Building held the record for the World's Tallest Skyscraper for 41 years, which is a record of its own for the longest period any skyscraper has held the record.
 The Empire State Building was also the site of another world record in 1945.